Homepage: The Cicada FAQ

 Also read our article Are Cicadas Safe to Eat?

-Answer: Only the males make the noise.
+Only the males make the songs cicadas are known for.
 They have membranes in their abdomen called tymbals that vibrate very quickly when pulled by tiny muscles, creating their amazing songs.
 Every species of cicada has a unique call.
-Females can make a clicking noise with their wings, but it's nothing like the noise the males make.

 Go to our Cicada Audio page to listen to cicada songs.